floorplan/floorplan-react/README.md

 > There is another type of testing that could be awesome.
 Take a peak at chromatic.
 It takes snapshots pictures of you components based on your stories.
 We have not included anything like this at this type but might in the future.

 #### Deprecation
+> *TODO*: This should be recreated as an useEffect -> useDeprication.

 As you components mature props or even whole components might need to be deprecated.
 Take care to give others time to make adjustments before doing a major bump.
 Here is an example of how we handle it.

 > Deprecation is a NOOP in production